Sunday, 28 November 2004

 parent.
 That way, you can simply call for the adapter from these

-child service to component.IService
+child service to component.IService, resulting

-in a component.Service
+in a component.Service for each backend

 service.